jundalisay/ppblist/content/en/faq.md

 {{< l a="Pantrypoints" >}}
 We have a volunteers who test and contribute to maintain them.
 So please don't expect them to be bug-free yet.

-We predicted that [a global stagflation by 2020](https://superphysics.org/social/supersociology/precrisis-years) would make people interested in our solution sooner or later.
+We predicted that [there would be a global stagflation by 2020, followed by wars of which the effects would last to 2030 to 2035.](https://superphysics.org/social/supersociology/precrisis-years) This would make people interested in our solution sooner or later, and so we chose to play the (very) long game.

-The banking crisis of 2023 came a bit late, but at least it's here.
+The Ukraine and Gaza war and the global inflation happened within that timeframe which proves our principles were correct.
+This is why we are expanding those principles (as Supereconomics) into Superphysics where we predict things for Physics, such as the failure of the Lambda CDM model.
 {{< /l >}}